turannu/XML-Project/README.md

 > Brewery  data are avaialble and accessible.
 >
-> USA states are available and accessible.
+> USA states data are available and accessible.

 #### Assumptions :
 > Breweries Name are in English